Book Online 24/7

 No, for safety reasons.
 Most clients don't want to go to the waterline anyway.

-Here’s a comprehensive checklist that professional permanent makeup artists give to clients before eyeliner (also called permanent eyeliner or tattooed eyeliner).
+Here’s a comprehensive checklist about how to prepare for your eyeliner appointment.
 Following these steps properly greatly reduces swelling, bleeding, complications, and helps achieve the best healed result.

 2–4 Weeks Before the Appointment